Author: Meagan Spooner

 This is for you”

 My favourite Disney film growing up was Beauty and the Beast so any spin-off story that surrounds this tale has been an interest straight away.
 I’ve read quite a few so far, but Hunted has a lovely little spin that I’ve not touched before.
 I first discovered this book when I found the quote above on a google search.
 I needed to know where it was from and found it was the dedication from Hunted.
-I bit the bullet and paid the full price for this story on my kindle, something I rarely do.
+I bit the bullet and paid the full price for this story on my kindle.
 I needed to read this book and I’m happy to say that I wasn’t disappointed.

 It’s a story about Yeva, also nicknamed ‘Beauty’, a young woman who lives with her two sisters and their father at the edge of town.
 Yeva dreams of the days they lived in the old lodge in the forest before their mum passed as she craves the outdoors again.
 The writer allows us a good insight of the type of person Yeva is straight away with her passion for hunting with her dad when she was younger compared to the mundane life she currently leads with ladies meetings with the Baronessa and the slow pace of town.